Ghetto: Black or African-American ghettos

+The social disruption and economic competition following World War I, as veterans returned to the US, resulted in an outbreak of racial violence of whites against blacks in many of these Northern cities, such as Chicago, Omaha; Washington, DC, and others.
+Southern industrial cities were also affected.
+Such racist attacks were extremely violent, in some cases they included burning or bombing homes of African Americans; many innocent blacks were killed.
+African-American leaders described 1919 as the Red Summer because of the widespread racial outbreaks and white attacks on mainly African Americans.

 Two main factors ensured further separation between races and classes, and ultimately the development of contemporary ghettos: the relocation of industrial enterprises, and the movement of middle to upper class residents into suburban neighborhoods.
-Between 1967 and 1987, economic restructuring resulted in a dramatic decline of manufacturing jobs.
-The once thriving northern and western industrial cities directed a shift to service occupations and in combination with the movement of middle-class families and other businesses to the suburbs, left much economic devastation in the inner cities.
-Consequently, African-Americans were disproportionately affected and became either unemployed or underemployed with little wage and reduced benefits.
-Accordingly, a concentration of African-Americans was established in the inner city neighborhoods.
+Between 1967 and 1987, economic restructuring resulted in a dramatic decline of manufacturing jobs, which had formerly provided good livings for unionized, working-class blacks and whites.
+The once thriving northern and western industrial cities survived by a gradual shift to service and financial occupations.
+Subsidized highways and suburban development in the postwar period had pulled many middle and upper-class families and related businesses to the suburbs.
+Those who could not afford to move were left with disrupted neighborhoods and economies in the inner cities.
+African Americans were disproportionately affected and became either unemployed or underemployed, with little wage and reduced benefits.
+A concentration of African Americans predominated in some inner city neighborhoods.

 It is also significant to compare the demographic patterns between black people and European immigrants, according to the labor market.
-European immigrants and African-Americans were both subject to an ethnic division of labor, and consequently African-Americans have predominated in the least secure division of the labor market.
+European immigrants and African Americans were both subject to an ethnic division of labor.
+Because of discrimination, African Americans were often restricted to the least secure division of the labor market.
 David Ward refers to this stagnant position in African-American or Black ghettos as the 'elevator' model, which implies that each group of immigrants or migrants takes turns in the processes of social mobility and suburbanization; and several groups did not start on the ground floor.
-The inability of black people to move from the ground floor, as Ward suggests, is dependent upon prejudice and segregationist patterns experienced in the South prior to World War I. After the exodus of African-Americans to the North during and after World War I, the range of occupations in the North was further altered by the settlement of European immigrants; thus, African-Americans were diminished to unskilled jobs.
+The inability of black people to move from the ground floor, as Ward suggests, is dependent upon prejudice and segregationist patterns established in the South prior to World War I, where most African Americans were disenfranchised by the turn of the century and deprived of political power.

+After the exodus of African Americans to the North during and after World War I, they had to compete with numerous European immigrants; thus, African-Americans were diminished to unskilled jobs.
 The slow rate of advancement in black communities outlines the rigidity of the labor market, competition and conflict, adding another dimension to the prevalence of poverty and social instability in African-American or Black ghettos.